Skip to content

 Penn-Harris-Madison Schools is proud to recognize outstanding educators whose instruction leads to meaningful academic growth for students.

 This semester, Walt Disney Elementary English as a New Language (ENL) teacher Mayra Chanon was surprised with a P-H-M Teacher Impact Award for her outstanding work supporting multilingual learners at both Walt Disney Elementary and Elsie Rogers Elementary.
+Superintendent Dr. Heather Short shared the news with her while she was in her classroom at Walt Disney.

 Mayra played an important role in helping several Grade 2 students successfully pass the IREAD assessment.
 At Elsie Rogers Elementary, 100% of the students she worked with passed IREAD in Grade 2.
 At Walt Disney Elementary, 68% of her students either passed IREAD or are on track to pass next year, demonstrating strong academic growth and progress.